michaelagbiaowei/altschool-cloud-exercises/Semester-Project/README.md

 ## **Add Sury PHP repo**

 The packages to install PHP 8.0 on Debian 11 are not available in the default base repository, hence we have to add the SURY repository manually.
-The below given is a single command, **COPY TH ENTIRE COMMAND AT ONCE** and paste it in your terminal.
+The below given is a single command, **COPY THE ENTIRE COMMAND AT ONCE** and paste it in your terminal.
 And hit the Enter key

-> echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main"\
+    echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main"\
->  | sudo tee /etc/apt/sources.list.d/sury-php.list
+        | sudo tee /etc/apt/sources.list.d/sury-php.list

 ![Laravel RealWorld Example App](images/php1.png)

-> sudo apt install gnupg gnupg2
+    sudo apt install gnupg gnupg2

 ![Laravel RealWorld Example App](images/gu.png)